askahana/DotNetDynamosV2/README.md

   * GetLoanInterestRate(): Retrieves the current loan interest rate.

 * AccountManager

+  This class facilitates the process of adding new accounts for a logged-in customer.
+  * AddAccount(): For opening new account, asks the user to input details for a new account to insert.
+  * CaluculateEarnedInterest(): Calculates the earned interest based on the provided balance and interest rate.
+  * GenerateNewAccountNumber(): Generates a new account number for the customer based on the existing account numbers.

 * LoanManager

+  This class handles the process of requesting and approving personal loans, considering the loan amount, interest rate, and account selection.

+  * RequestPersonalLoan() : Takes user input for the loan amount, shows the applicable loan interest rate and adds the loan amount to the selected account's balance.
+  * DisplayUserAccounts: Show users account.
+  * CaluculateTOtalBalance(): Calculates the total balance across all customer accounts.

 * RegisterUser

-  This class is for choosing whether to register an administrator or a customer.
+  This class has a method, Register(), for administrator to choose whether to register an administrator or a customer.

 * RegisterNewAdmin

-  This class has one method, RegisterAdmin.
+  * RegisterAdmin(Admin loggedInAdmin) : Guide the admin through the process of registering a new administrator.
 The user needs to insert username, firstname and lastname etc to register.
   Infomation will be stored in Dictionary <string, Admin> adminList.

  * RegisterNewCustomer

    Same as RegisterNewAdmin.

+* ShowAllCustomer

+  This class is for administrator to display information about admins and customers.

+  * ShowAllInfo(): Displays a menu with switch-statement for the admin to choose the type of user, Admin or CUstomer or Exit, account to view.
+Uses a while loop to allow continuous interaction until the admin chooses to exit.
+  * ShowAdminInfo()
+  * ShowCustomerInfo()

 * Transfer Money

   This class includes two methods, that is to transfer money to between account and transfer money to someone else.